 A wrong prescription can sometimes do more harm than good.

-And, why and when do you need to refer a customer for cycloplegic refraction?
+And, why and when do you need to refer a patient for cycloplegic refraction?

-There are several reasons why you should refer a customer to an optometrist or orthoptist for cycloplegic refraction.
+There are several reasons why you should refer someone to an optometrist or orthoptist for cycloplegic refraction.
 To begin with: children between the age of 8 and 10 years old* who’ll get their eyes tested for the first time, because it’s more difficult to measure the eyes of younger children, and because of accommodation it’s important to measure them with cycloplegic refraction.
-Also, when a customer has reduced vision with unclear or varying refractive errors, or with pre-presbyopes who also have varying or difficult refraction.
-Other reasons for referral are when younger people have reading problems, or when a customer has headaches (mainly frontal and headaches that occur at the end of the day), or other asthenopic complaints.
-The main reason to refer these customers is that a wrong prescription of glasses can explain these complaints.
+Also, when a patient has reduced vision with unclear or varying refractive errors, or with pre-presbyopes who also have varying or difficult refraction.
+Other reasons for referral are when younger people have reading problems, or when a patient has headaches (mainly frontal and headaches that occur at the end of the day), or other asthenopic complaints.
+The main reason to refer these patients is that a wrong prescription of glasses can explain these complaints.